 Removal and installation of the board on a Proto Matrix must be carefully done to ensure the electronics are not damaged.
 Begin by removing the grips from the marker.
 This will expose the entire circuit board.
 Remove the two mounting screws, eye harness, power/trigger switch harness, and solenoid harness.
-Remove the old board.
-Place the M5 Proto Matrix board in the grip frame and replace the two mounting screws.
+Place the M6 Proto Matrix board in the grip frame and replace the two mounting screws.
 Plug in all the connections.
-If the marker will not turn on, it may be due to a low battery or broken battery harness.
+If the marker will not turn on, it may be due to a low battery, broken membrane or broken battery harness.